moskensoap/MUR-packages/README.md

         setversion-jdk 21
         setversion-jdk latest
 ```
+The version config file is stored in `/home/.mur/setversion/jdk-openjdk.txt`.
+You need to manually remove it when uninstalling jdk-openjdk.

 __jdtls__: Java language server

 __lua-language-server__: A language server that offers Lua language support - programmed in Lua